 - Duration of onboard data storage and transportation operations.

 - Length of time in high-performance storage before archiving

 - Number of engineers requiring access to uploaded data and their connection requirements

 With 10 years of in-house experience in autonomy and advanced driver assistance systems (ADAS), combined with support from our expert partners, we can help you get up and running quickly.
 AutonomouStuff data intelligence solutions address common scenarios for ingesting, storing and archiving vast amounts of data from onboard sensors and systems.

 Data generated by autonomous vehicle sensors (GB/day)

-Typical Autonomous R&D vehicles are fitted with a variety of sensors that are used by onboard autonomy systems and machine learning algorithms.
-It is important to understand the volume of data generated by these sensors.
-The raw data from these sensors is typically required to improve/train the onboard machine learning algorithms.
-The graph below shows that cameras and LiDAR generate the majority of the data onboard the vehicle.
+Autonomous R&D vehicles are fitted with a variety of sensors, which are used by onboard autonomy systems and machine learning algorithms.
+The raw data from these sensors is used to improve and train the onboard machine learning algorithms.
+Cameras and LiDAR generate most of the data.